lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 - Some losses, like Poisson loss, can handle a certain amount of excess of zeros.

 ### 2.3 Weaknesses
-- Feature matrix $X$ has to be build manually, in particular for interactions and non-linear effects.
+- Feature matrix $X$ has to be build manually, in particular interaction terms and non-linear effects.
 - Unbiasedness depends on (correct) specification of $X$ and of combination of link and loss function.
 - Predictive performance often worse than for boosted tree models or neural networks.